Skip to content

 Our best apps roundups are written by humans who've spent much of their careers using, testing, and writing about software.
 Unless explicitly stated, we spend dozens of hours researching and testing apps, using each app as it's intended to be used and evaluating it against the criteria we set for the category.
 We're never paid for placement in our articles from any app or for links to any site—we value the trust readers put in us to offer authentic evaluations of the categories and apps we review.
 For more details on our process, read the full rundown of how we select apps to feature on the Zapier blog.

-There's a reason that AI image generators have become incredibly popular over the past two years: before that, they were pretty bad.
+There's a reason that AI image generators have become incredibly popular over the past few years: before that, they were pretty bad.
 The technology underlying them was incredibly cool and impressive, at least to research scientists, but the images they could output were underwhelming.
 Even the original DALL·E was more of a fun novelty than a world-shaking revelation when it launched in 2021.

 • I was looking at the AI image generators themselves, not tools built on top of them.
-For example, NightCafe is an AI picture generator that has a great community and app, but it just enables you to use open source models like FLUX and Stable Diffusion, fine-tuned models based on various versions of them, the DALL·E 3 API, as well as a handful of older generative models.
+For example, NightCafe is an AI picture generator that has a great community and app, but it just enables you to use open source models like FLUX and Stable Diffusion, fine-tuned models based on various versions of them, the DALL·E 3 and Google Imagen APIs, as well as a handful of older generative models.
 It's worth checking out, but it doesn't meet my criteria for its own entry on this list.

 Aside from all that, I also considered how easy each AI image creator is to use, what kinds of controls and customization options it provides (for things like AI image upscale), what pricing model it has, and most important of all: how good were the results?
 The best AI image generators are now far less likely to create weird or impossible-looking things.